-AIX SNA Services/6000, with the PTFs specified above, provides a "Quick Configuration" utility that creates all of the above profiles based on information entered on just one or two SMIT panels.
+AIX SNA Services/6000, with the PTFs specified in 2.0, "AIX SNA Services/6000 Configuration" on page 11, provides a "Quick Configuration" utility that creates all of the above profiles based on information entered on just one or two SMIT panels.
 This Quick Configuration is an excellent way to configure a simple connection to a partner machine using a single mode definition and a single transaction program definition.
 Quick Configuration is designed for just such a scenario.
 Quick Configuration does not reuse profiles that have already been defined.
 So, if you repeatedly use Quick Configuration to define connections to partners, then multiple LU profiles, mode profiles, mode list profiles, etc. will be defined.
 It is recommended that if you choose to use Quick Configuration that you use it to define the first connection to a partner, but from then on to follow the explicit instructions for adding or updating the other profiles.